pmndrs/react-three-rapier/packages/react-three-rapier/readme.md

 A Collider can be set to be a sensor, which means that it will not generate any contact points, and will not be affected by forces.
 This is useful for detecting when a collider enters or leaves another collider, without affecting the other collider.

+To detect when a collider enters or leaves another collider, you can use the `onIntersectionEnter` and `onIntersectionExit` events on the collider.

 ```tsx
 <RigidBody>
   <GoalPosts />